silverjam/SimpleP2P/README.md

 ## Limitations

-This type of "P2P" is multicast-- it does not use a central server, DHT, or supernode to perform any sort of coordination between the peers.
+This type of "P2P" is multicast-- it does not use a central server, DHT, or a supernode to perform any sort of coordination between the peers.
 Large amounts of traffic will probably flood the network.

-A better implementation would probably just use multicast for node discover, then TCP for message transmission.
+A better implementation would probably just use multicast for node discover, then TCP, or plain UDP (non-multicast) for message transmission.

-As for the multicast aspect, multicast usually doesn't travel past the local network segment, so this code will only work with devices behind one router / switch / bridge.
+As for the multicast aspect, multicast usually doesn't travel past the local network segment, so this code will only work with devices behind one router.

 ## The client must be written to be portable